 When it comes to country flags, let’s be honest, the French flag isn’t exactly the most avant-garde design out there.
 It has got those classic blue, white, and red colors arranged in vertical stripes, like many other flags out there.

 It is like they raided the crayon box without much imagination.
 But don’t let its simplicity fool you.
 It is like the little black dress of flags: timeless and always in style.
 And it is one of the most recognizable flags in the world.

-The history of the flag of France is one that was born during the French revolution.
-The colors of the flag have multiple meanings and are associated with its people and its values.
+The history of the flag of France is one that burst onto the scene during the French revolution.
+The colors of the flag have multiple meanings, with each meaning associated with its people and the values the country holds dear.

-Today it is a beloved symbol in France, evoking a patriotism and love of country that has withstood much turmoil over the centuries.
 So let’s find out a few interesting facts about the French flag, shall we?
+Allons-y!

 1. The flag is known as the “tricolore” or the “bleu, blanc, rouge”.

 The flag of France is called the tricolore, meaning “3 colors”.
 Alternatively, it is called the bleu, blanc, rouge, meaning “blue, white, and red”.

 After the French revolution, the three-color scheme was eventually copied by many other nations, both in Europe and the rest of the world.

 In addition, red and blue are also associated with the Virgin Mary, and the red banner of Joan of Arc.